factcheckmate/factcheckmate/markdown/transgender/social-contagion.md

   ]
 }
 ---
+**The "social contagion" theory has been thoroughly debunked by scientific research.**
+&nbsp;
-**The "social contagion" theory has been thoroughly debunked by scientific research.** Given the harassment, discrimination, denial of rights, and barriers to healthcare that transgender people face in [insert country], it's extremely unlikely someone would claim to be transgender due to social pressure.
+Given the harassment, discrimination, denial of rights, and barriers to healthcare that transgender people face in [insert country], it's extremely unlikely someone would claim to be transgender due to social pressure.
 The reality is there's considerable social pressure to be cisgender, which keeps many people closeted.
 The flawed "Rapid Onset Gender Dysphoria" (ROGD) study that promoted this myth surveyed parents from anti-trans websites rather than actual transgender youth, had severe methodological problems, and has been widely criticized by major medical organizations.
 Increased visibility of transgender people simply allows more people to understand and articulate their authentic identities—just as left-handed people didn't become more common when we stopped forcing them to use their right hands.